internetguru/flow/omgf.1.rst

 \--color[=WHEN], --colour[=WHEN]
     Use markers to highlight command status; WHEN is 'always', 'never', or 'auto'.
 Empty WHEN sets color to 'always'.
 Default color value is 'auto'.

+\-e, --auto-entry
+    Do not show changelog editor and insert general entry instead about the current action.

 \-h, --help
     Print help.